Ute 50 Mile - Race Information & Rules

 The weather is a dominant factor for this run and can be as formidable as the terrain, remoteness, or high altitude.
 The average temperatures range between 45 to 85 degrees Fahrenheit.
 Expect cool mornings, and cold nights.
-Daytime temperatures can be hot, 90+, especially on the Jimmy Keen, and Pinhook Valley loops.
-Also the last 15 miles of the race will be extremely hot and fully exposed.
-EXTRA WATER!
+Daytime temperatures often can be hot, exceeding 90 degrees.

 The typical daily weather cycle is as follows: The morning will start out cool with blue skies.
 As the day warms up, thunderheads will build quickly.
 Around noon, intense electrical thunderstorms may commence, continuing until late afternoon or evening, at which time the thunderstorms abate until the next morning.
 The LaSal mountains are typical of the nearby Colorado mountain ranges.
 The Colorado Mountain Club advises climbers in Colorado's mountains to be off the peaks by noon.